scopatz/scipy_proceedings_2012/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 sections have been rewritten in other languages.
 For instance, I/O is now implemented in C.  However building, testing, and documentation are all performed in Python.

 FLASH has a unique architecture which compiles *simulation specific* executables for each new type of run.
 This is aided by an object-oriented-esque inheritance model that is implemented by inspecting the file system directory tree.
 This allows FLASH to compile to faster machine code than a compile-once strategy.
 However it also places a greater importance on the Python build system.

 To run a FLASH simulation, the user must go through three basic steps: setup, build, and execution.
 Canonically, each of these tasks are independently handled by the user.
-However with the recent advent of flmake - a Python workflow management utility for FLASH - such tasks may now be performed in a repeatable way [FLMAKE]_.
+However with the recent advent of flmake - a Python workflow management utility for FLASH - such tasks may now be performed in a fully automated way [FLMAKE]_.

+Since FLASH produces a different binary executable for every simulation, a run of FLASH may be *reproduced* if and only if sufficient information is retained to replay precisely the setup, build, and execution steps.
+Historically, most FLASH runs have only retained and published the information required to evaluate the execution phase.
+Reproducibility in this context does not encompass *replicability*, or the capability to produce bit-identical binaries computed on exactly the same hardware.
+Replication concerns are well beyond the scope of flmake.

 Previous workflow management tools have been written for FLASH.
 (For example, the "Milad system" was implemented entirely in Makefiles.)
 However, none of the prior